 This plan encompasses all public schools and programs located within the City of Rochester and all other District-owned or leased buildings (all known hereinafter as "Buildings") and addresses a broad range of potential major emergencies.

-The District Emergency Response Plan is promulgated by the Incident Commander (Superintendent or his/her designee) and is implemented at the time of an emergency.
-"Incident Commanders" (Principal/designee) implement Building Emergency Response Plans. , Each Building Incident Commander (Principal/designee) is authorized and directed to implement this plan, or take other action as may, in her or his judgment, be necessary to save lives and mitigate the effects of emergencies.
+The Comprehensive District Emergency Management Plan is promulgated by the Board of Education and the Superintendent.
+The plan is implemented by the Incident Commander (Superintendent or his/her designee) at the time of an emergency.
+"Incident Commanders" (Principal/designee) implement Building-Level Emergency Response Plans.
+Each Building Incident Commander (Principal/designee) is authorized and directed to implement this plan, or take other action as may, in her or his judgment, be necessary to save lives and mitigate the effects of emergencies.

-New York State Regulations (8 NYCRR 155.13) require every school district to have a written District Emergency Management Plan and Building Level Emergency Response Plans and to review the plans annually.
+New York State Education Law 2801-A requires every school district to have a written District Emergency Management Plan and Building-Level Emergency Response Plans and to review the plans annually by September 1st.

 1.5 District Emergency Operations Policies